 There was hardly anything in there.
 The books that the man provided were all in a text that he didn't understand.
-He tried to pile them like toy blocks but that got old when the waves would cause them to tumble.
+He tried to pile them like toy blocks but that got old when the bumps in the waves would cause them to tumble.
 He would've liked to go outside and look at the Japanese waters before he would leave them.
 He never saw them before save for the dark polluted shore that the boat was floating on.

 He was so terribly bored.
 Suddenly he raised his head.

 He crawled quickly to the door and sat in front of it.
 If he had a tail, it would be wagging right now as he waited in anticipation of what the sailor would bring him.
 He did promise he'd give him a time killer.
 He reached over and quickly pulled off the orange hood of his long sleeved shirt, freeing his shoulder length green curly locks.
 He looked down and made sure his pendant was tucked under, taking special care that not even the silver chain was showing.